 3. Take Adaptogens

-Note: This is one of the reasons we included the KSM-66 strain of ashwagandha in our best-selling testosterone boosting supplement, Testro-X.
+(This is one of the reasons we included KSM-66 ashwagandha in our best-selling testosterone boosting supplement, Testro-X.)

-Other adaptogens that can help lower stress include ginseng, cordyceps, rhodiola rosea, and phosphatidylserine (while not technically an adaptogen, phosphatidylserine has many similar stress-reducing effects).
+Other adaptogens that can help lower stress include ginseng, cordyceps, rhodiola rosea and phosphatidylserine.
+(Note: While not technically an adaptogen, phosphatidylserine has many similar stress-reducing effects).

 4. Drink Bone Broth

-Normally this process helps to heal a wound or overcome a stress, but under chronic stress it becomes rampant and ends up getting in the way of the healthy function of your organs and tissues.
+Stress creates inflammation in the body, which leads to chronic pain and other health issues.
+Normally, this process helps heal a wound or overcome stress.
+But under chronic stress, it becomes rampant and gets in the way of healthy organ and tissue function.

-Simply sipping on warm bone broth with some salt, pepper, and other spices during the day or at night will greatly help your body relax and shut down stress.
+Simply sip on warm bone broth with some salt, pepper and other spices.
+This will greatly help your body relax and reduce stress.

 5. Reduce Oxidative Stress

-Your body, however, has an “antioxidant” defense system, involving vitamin E, vitamin C, and glutathione, which all work together to eliminate the free radicals and prevent the damage they can cause.
+However, your body has an “antioxidant” defense system, composed of vitamin E, vitamin C and glutathione.
+All of these work together to eliminate free radicals and prevent further damage.

-So in order to decrease oxidative stress on the whole, we want to focus on both reducing the amount of free radicals being created, while also improving our antioxidant system for handling them.
+Therefore, to decrease oxidative stress on the whole, we want to focus on reducing the amount of free radicals being created.
+As well, we should also improve our antioxidant systems for handling them.

-First, walking and other low intensity exercise helps to increase blood flow and nutrient delivery throughout the body without putting stress on your body like higher intensity exercise does.
-This is a great example of “active recovery”, where you can boost your body’s healing capabilities with light movement.
+This is because of two reasons.
+First, walking and other low-intensity exercises help increase blood flow and nutrient delivery throughout the body.
+What’s more, these do this without putting stress on your body like high-intensity exercise does.
+This is a great example of “active recovery,” where you can boost your body’s healing capabilities with light movement.

 Second, being in nature is highly impactful on lowering your levels of stress and improving your wellbeing.
-There was even a Japanese study done where participants either walked in the city or in a forest, and cortisol levels were found to be significantly lower in the forest group than the city group.
+A Japanese study had participants either walk in the city or in a forest.
+Researchers found that cortisol levels were significantly lower in the forest group than the city group.

-Simply taking time to “step away” from your life and be out in nature is massively helpful for giving you perspective and understanding what’s truly important.
+Simply take time and “step away” from your life.
+Get out in nature to give yourself perspective and understanding of what’s truly important.